 The ColoradoSPH at CSU program funds a Diversity Award for new students.
 Awards are given each year and it provides the student with $5,000 per year for two years.
 The application for this scholarship is sent out to all newly admitted ColoradoSPH at CSU MPH students after admissions decisions are made.
 “Diversity” is defined very broadly and it’s up to the student to tell the reviewers how they will contribute to a diverse public health workforce.8

 The Hoffman Master's Scholarship provides funds for ColoradoSPH students with demonstrated financial need.
 The goal of this scholarship is to support master's students who contribute to the diversity of the ColoradoSPH, will contribute to the diversity of the public health workforce, and have a professional focus on addressing health disparities.

-The awards will range in duration from one to two academic years, and will range in vaue from $6,000 to $10,000 per year.
+The awards will range in duration from one to two academic years.